peaclab/PACT/SCC/README.md

 # Intel SCC-Based Chip Test Cases (Section IV-A)
 This folder contains all the necessary files to run Intel SCC-based chip simulations described in Section IV-A of our paper [1].
 For a detailed discussion of the simulation setup and experimental results, please refer to our paper [1].
+The Floorplan files and power traces are adopted from a recent work [4].

 Users can manipulate the power number in ptrace_files/scc_ptrace.csv.
 Users can also change the layer configurations in /lcf_files/scc_lcf.csv.